ubilabs/react-geosuggest/README.md

 Default: `{
   'input': {},
   'suggests': {},
+  'suggestItem': {},
-  'suggestItem': {}
+  'footerItem': {}
 }`

 Add an additional style to `Geosuggest`.
-This would support overriding/adding styles to the input suggestList and suggestItem.
+This would support overriding/adding styles to the input suggestList, suggestItem and footerItem.

 #### inputClassName
 Type: `String`